Individual causal effects from observational longitudinal studies with time-varying exposures: Individual inference

+\end{assumption} Assumption \ref{CH4A4} can be translated into case-specific assumptions that experts should review.
+One can always think of theoretical cases that lead to the observed data but won't meet the assumption.
+However, for systems with a limited amount of complexity, i.e.~when the cardinality $|\boldsymbol{U}|$ is small, while relatively many repeats per individual are obtained, these theoretical cases might be very unreasonable.
+At the end of this section, we will elaborate on how one could deal with Assumption \ref{CH4A4} in practice.
+In Theorem \ref{CH4th41}, we show that under Assumption \ref{CH4A4}, the CWCE distribution can be accurately estimated from the observational data when consistent estimators for the (hyper-) parameters exist.
+The convergence of the estimator of the CWCE distribution function thus depends on the convergence of the estimators of the structural assignments $f_{Y_{j}}$ and of the distribution function of $(\boldsymbol{U}, \overline{N}_{Y})_{\overline{a}_{h-1}}$, $F_{(\boldsymbol{U}, \overline{N}_{Y})_{\overline{a}_{h-1}}}$.
+This thus also implies that $F_{(\boldsymbol{U}, \overline{N}_{Y})_{\overline{a}_{h-1}}}$ needs to be identifiable from the observed data.

-When, by Theorem \ref{th41}, the estimated CWCE distribution converges to the CWCE distribution, the maximum a posteriori probability (MAP) estimate can be used to estimate the ICE.
-When Corollary \ref{cor:331} can be applied, the true CWCE distribution converges to a degenerate random variable for increasing number of repeats $m$ (as $\boldsymbol{U}_{i}\mid \mathcal{H}_{mi}$ converges to a degenerate random variable), the MAP estimate will then converge to the ICE.
-Thus, if the conditional models are appropriately defined, then inference on the observed data is sufficient to draw individual causal conclusions.
-In the following two subsections we will continue with the presented examples to illustrate the individual causal inference from observational data.
+The maximum a posteriori probability (MAP) of the estimated CWCE distribution could be used to estimate the ICE.
+If Corollary \ref{CH4cor:331} applies, the actual CWCE distribution converges to a degenerate random variable for an increasing number of repeats $h$ (as $(\boldsymbol{U}, \overline{N}_{Y})_{\overline{a}_{h-1}}{\mid}\mathcal{H}_{h}$ converges to a degenerate random vector), so that the MAP estimate will converge to the ICE.
+However, for cause-effect relations where the $f_{Y_{j}}$ are not injective functions of $N_{Yj}$, it will be impossible to consistently estimate all receptiveness factors so that the ICE cannot be retrieved for all individuals as demonstrated with the logistic linear mixed assignment example presented in Section \ref{CH4ex3}.